rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.4.0.txt

 -------------------
 enhancements
 - Windows installer
+- add the "cond-restart" and "try-restart" options to the init script

 shovel plugin
 -------------
 bug fixes
-- fix bug that would cause the shovel to leak queues on startup
+- do not leak queues on startup

 Upgrading